- 2022 NCLEX pass rate for LPN to RN grads*

 You want to get in and out of school quickly so you can get on with your life in a career that you love, right?

 We get it.
 We ONLY offer healthcare education programs, and we do this so we can devote all of our resources to this specialty.
 We’ve gone above and beyond to include an exclusive NCLEX prep program that helps prepare you for licensure throughout the duration of our programs.
-Our track record proves itself…TCTC had a 100% NCLEX pass rate for our 2018 LPN to RN grads and a 96% NCLEX pass rate for our 2017 LPN grads.
-On top of that, 100% of those students secured jobs after passing their licensure exam.
+Our track record proves itself…TCTC had a 84.62% NCLEX pass rate* for our 2022 LPN to RN grads and a 100% NCLEX pass rate* for our 2022 LPN grads.
+On top of that 96% job placement rate for LPN to RN grads in 2022.

 Accelerated LPN to RN